sm2302-aug23/grp-r-sexy_primes/README.md

 Stored the results in a tibble (`collatz_df`) with columns for starting values and *Collatz* sequences.
 - This analysis provides a clear understanding of how the *Collatz Conjecture* was approached and what the resulting data structure contains.

+### 2) Exploratory Data Analysis

+In this task, we conducted exploratory data analysis on the Collatz sequences generated in Task 1.
+The analysis involved answering several questions using `{tidyverse}` data wrangling techniques.

+**Question 1: Find the top 10 starting integers that produce the longest sequences**

+To answer this question, we sorted the `collatz_df` tibble in descending order of sequence length and selected the top 10 rows.
+These rows represent the starting integers that produce the longest Collatz sequences.

-### Question 2: Find out which starting integer produces a sequence that reaches the highest maximum value
+**Question 2: Find out which starting integer produces a sequence that reaches the highest maximum value**

+For this question, we searched for the starting integer that results in the highest maximum value within its sequence.
+This allows us to identify the integer that produces the most significant maximum value.

+**Question 3: What is the average length and standard deviation of the sequence for even starting integers compared to odd ones?**

+To answer this question, we calculated the average length and standard deviation of sequences separately for even and odd starting integers.
+This analysis helps us understand the distribution of sequence lengths between these two categories.

+Below are the variables we made use of to for answering the questions:

-`top10longest` is to find the top 10 starting integers in the longest Collatz sequences.
+- `top10longest` is to find the top 10 starting integers in the longest Collatz sequences.

-`max_val_int` is the starting integer with highest maximum value in a Collatz sequence.
+- `max_val_int` is the starting integer with highest maximum value in a Collatz sequence.

-`The even_odd_summary` is summary statistics for even and odd starting integers, the average length and standard deviation for each group.
+- `even_odd_summary` is the summary statistics for even and odd starting integers, consisting the average length and standard deviation for each group.

-extract the individual average length and standard deviation values for even and odd starting integers:
+Extractions of the individual average length and standard deviation values for even and odd starting integers:

-`even_odd_avg_len <- even_odd_summary$even_odd_avg_len` keep the average length for even and odd starting integers.
+- `even_odd_avg_len <- even_odd_summary$even_odd_avg_len` keep the average length for even and odd starting integers.

-`even_odd_sd_len <- even_odd_summary$even_odd_sd_len` keep the standard deviation for even and odd starting integers.
+- `even_odd_sd_len <- even_odd_summary$even_odd_sd_len` keep the standard deviation for even and odd starting integers.

 **Outcome:**

+- Identified the top 10 starting integers with the longest sequences.
 - Determined the starting integer with the highest maximum value in its sequence.
+- Calculated the average length and standard deviation of Collatz sequences for even and odd starting integers.

 ### 3) Investigating "backtracking" in sequences